hilmanski/onebitedev-hugo-old/content/posts/introduce-row-level-security-in-supabase.md

 {{< video "https://i.imgur.com/09hcCch.mp4" >}}

 *Yes, supabase again make it easy for us to get started, there is a template already.
 For more advanced use case, you maybe want to write it from scracth

+Now try to read your database again via API, it's available again to read but not other action (write, update, delete)

+This means, if you need to create a website/app that need to display the data from database, it's totally safe to only use it in client side